- GDP (PPP):

 - $15.0 billion

 - 5.2% 5-year compound annual growth

 - FDI Inflow:

 French Togoland became Togo in 1960.
-General Gnassingbé Eyadema, installed as military ruler in 1967, remained in power for almost four decades.
-Faure Gnassingbé, appointed to the presidency by the military in 2005 following the death of his father, was elected to that office later that year.
-His Union for the Republic dominates the political landscape.
-In 2015, he secured a third five-year term pursuant to a 2019 constitutional change that permitted him to serve two additional terms.
-The economy depends heavily on both commercial and subsistence agriculture, which employs about 60 percent of the labor force.
+General Gnassingbé Eyadema was installed as military ruler in 1967 and remained in power for almost four decades.
+Faure Gnassingbé, appointed to the presidency by the military in 2005 following the death of his father, was elected president later that year, and his Union for the Republic dominates the political landscape.
+In February 2020, he won a fourth five-year term pursuant to a 2019 constitutional change that permitted him to serve two additional terms.
+The economy depends heavily on commercial and subsistence agriculture, which employs about 60 percent of the labor force.
 Togo has one of West Africa’s few natural deep-water ports, and its secure territorial waters have become a relatively safe zone for international shippers.

 Protection of real property is difficult because most land lacks a clear title.
 The statutes governing property are poorly defined mixtures of civil code and traditional laws, and legal fights over inheritances are frequent.
 Contracts are difficult to enforce.
 The opaque judicial system is inadequately resourced and heavily influenced by the presidency.
 Graft and corruption remain serious problems.

 The top individual income tax rate is 45 percent, and the top corporate tax rate is 27 percent.
 Other taxes include value-added and property taxes.
 The overall tax burden equals 21.0 percent of total domestic income.
 Government spending has amounted to 22.5 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.4 percent of GDP.
 Public debt is equivalent to 71.0 percent of GDP.